jasminsehic/PullRequestReleaseNotes/README.md

 - ReleaseNoteOrderWhen (-rnow) : Default ("merged").
 Set to "created" to order release notes based on pull request creation time rather than merge time.
 - ReleaseNoteFormat (-rnf) : Default ("{0} {1}").
 Available fields are {0} pull request title, {1} pull request url, {2} pull request number, {3} pull request created date/time, {4} pull request merged date/time, {5} pull request author username, {6} pull request author URL
 - ReleaseNoteDateFormat (-rndf) : Default ("MMM dd, yyyy HH:mm").
 You can use any .NET standard or custom date and time format strings.
-- ReleaseNoteQualityControlLabels (-rnqc) : Default is ("").
-Comma-separated list of labels that a pull request without will be marked up as code to highlight release notes that haven't gone through quality control'
+- ReleaseNoteHighlightLabels (-rnhl) : Default is ("").
+Comma-separated list of labels which a pull request without will be marked up as code to highlight the item in release notes.'
 - PublishToConfluence (-ptc) : Default ("false").
 Set to "true" for all other Confluence related parameters to become active.
 - ConfluenceReleaseParentPageId (-cpp) : Confluence parent page identifer.
 Pulished page will be its child page.
 - ConfluenceSpaceKey (-csk) : Required parameter if PublishToConfluence is true.